cmusphinx/cmusphinx.github.io/wiki/tutorialam.md

 Obvsiously the folder can be an arbitrary folder but remember to update the environment configuration after that.
-If you will find that your binaries fail to load dynamic libraries, something like ''failed to open libsphinx.so.0 no such file or directory'' it means that you didn't configure the environment properly.
+If you will find that your binaries fail to load dynamic libraries, something like `failed to open libsphinx.so.0 no such file or directory` it means that you didn't configure the environment properly.

 ## Setting up the training scripts